Multijunction PV Team

 Low-cost Ⅲ-Ⅳ solar cells fabricated using hydride vapor phase epitaxy (HVPE) and smart stack technology

 Multijunction SCs featuring multiple combined cells are extremely efficient, but they have not been widely adopted due to their manufacturing costs.
-We have been working on the epitaxial growth technology known as HVPE (hydride vapor phase epitaxy) which can grow materials at a cost of around a tenth of previous methods, and smart stack technology which is a low-cost bonding technique to use low-cost bottom cells such as Si or CIGS.
+We have been working on an epitaxial growth technology known as HVPE (hydride vapor phase epitaxy) which can grow materials at a cost of around a tenth of previous methods, and smart stack technology which is a low-cost bonding technique using low-cost bottom cells such as Si or CIGS.
 Our target is 35% for conversion efficiency and ¥200/W for the fabrication cost.
 We will be able to mount these SCs on unmanned aerial vehicles and cars.

-We have achieved world record conversion efficiencies of 28.3% for HVPE grown SCs, and 28.1% for CIGS based 3-junction SCs fabricated using smart stack technology.
+We have achieved world record conversion efficiencies of 28.3% for HVPE grown SCs and 28.1% for CIGS based 3-junction SCs fabricated using smart stack technology.

 Video